Your Questions Answered

 We will conduct a final review of your academic record after grades are available for your intended semester of graduation.
 It's essential to consult with your advisor before dropping or withdrawing from any classes in your final term, as this may impact your graduation readiness.
 It's also a good idea to consult your advisor if you are concerned about passing or meeting the minimum grade required in your classes.

 Final Review - Up to 10 Weeks after Semester Grades are Officially Posted

-- We work as quickly as possible during this period, because we understand how important your degree is for your future plans!
-Due to the volume of applications submitted, however, it can take up to ten weeks for applications to be reviewed.
+- We work as quickly as possible during this period because we understand how significant your degree is for your future plans!
+However, due to the volume of applications submitted, it can take up to ten weeks for applications to be reviewed.

 - We always communicate with you during this period by sending an email to your SFSU email account.
-We will email you if there are any questions or potential issues with your application.
+In addition, we will email you if there are any questions or potential issues with your application.
 And finally, we always send you an email at this address when your degree has been posted.